Krishnakoushik-21/weathers/README.md

 ##How to run the project
 Download the project
 Name the file with "Filename.html"
-Run with Live Server or Double click
+Run with Live Server or Double click on html file
 ##AUTHOR
 Created by Krishna Koushik